mattheww/gomill/gomill_docs/mcts_tuner.rst

   Float

-  The coefficient of the exploration term in the :ref:`UCB` algorithm (eg ``0.25``).
+  The coefficient of the exploration term in the :ref:`UCB` algorithm (eg ``0.45``).
+See :ref:`the tuning algorithm`.

-  .. todo:: proper description in terminology of whatever reference we use?
-     Suggested range?

 .. setting:: initial_visits

   Positive integer

-  The number of visits to initialise each candidate with.
+  The number of games to initialise each candidate with.
 At the start of the event, the tuner will behave as if each candidate has already played this many games.